Kat-zorn/Kat-zorn.github.io/blogs/002-Double-ended-queue.md

     uint64_t new_back_index = 0;
     uint64_t new_front_index = length();

-    // In this case, we could also just have realloced, but for simplicity, I'll keep every branch as similar as possible. if (empty); // Very unlikely, only happens in the constructor.
+    // In this case, we could also just have realloced, but for simplicity, I‘ll keep every branch as similar as possible. if (empty); // Very unlikely, only happens in the constructor.
 No copying needs to be done in this case. else if (front_index > back_index) // Very unlikely, will not occur due to other methods in this class, only when a user explicitly calls this method.
     {